Executive Committee

 Samira Panah Bakhtiar

-Director, Global Media & Entertainment Sales, Amazon Web Services (AWS)
+General Manager of Media & Entertainment, Games, and Sports, Amazon Web Services (AWS)

 Samira Panah Bakhtiar is a dynamic leader in tune with the powerful relationship between digital media and technology.
-As Director of Global Media & Entertainment Sales at Amazon Web Services (AWS), she leads a high-performing, multi-generational team of builders and champions diversity.
+As General Manager of Media & Entertainment, Games, and Sports at Amazon Web Services (AWS), she leads a high-performing, multi-generational team of builders and champions diversity.
 Over the last decade, her work at AWS and Cisco, where she served as Director of Media Operations, led to strategic alignment and business transformations with some of the world’s largest media conglomerates.
 She has a proven track record in tech strategy, business development, and sales – focusing on introducing innovation and enhancing operational efficiency in the areas of content production, media supply chain, broadcast distribution, OTT, and content monetization.

 Recognized for her exceptional ability to quickly understand and apply new concepts, address cross-functional challenges, and execute complex projects seamlessly, she infuses the AWS executive team with a fresh perspective.
 Striking the right balance between hitting performance targets and delivering at the highest standards, she’s secured $3B+ in committed contracts during her tenure.
 Samira also mentors numerous individuals at AWS and advocates for the promotion of team members of all levels within her organization to leadership roles.
 A visible female force in the M&E industry, Samira has spoken 20+ internal and external events in the last two years, including The WICT Network Leadership Conference on Driving Innovation, AWS re:Invent, yearly AWS Kick Offs, and the Metropolitan Police of London’s International Women’s Day Event.
 Topics ranged from ID&E, Intersectionality, and Career Planning to Owning Authenticity and Building High Performing Teams.